top of page

 He has recently completed his first novel Drawing the Line.

-He and his wife Louise live in Tipperary.
-He has three children and six grandchildren.
+He and his wife Louise moved to Wicklow in 2023, having lived in Tipperary for over thirty years.
+He has three children and seven grandchildren

 bottom of page